SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-4-2-complex-conditions-exam-problems/exam-problems/trip/trip.md

 ### Printing the Result

-What remains is to display the calculated result in the console:
+What remains is to display the calculated result on the console:

 ![](/assets/chapter-4-2-images/02.Trip-07.png)